mwbowers/mwbowers.github.io/manuals/mom/printer-writer.md

 ## Configuration Settings
 The PrinterWriter's ```appsettings.json``` file is used to provide the default configuration for the writer.
-Command line arguments  override those in the json file.
+Command line arguments  override those in the JSON file.

 The configuration settings are: